Ken Bruce: History

-Bruce announced on 17 January 2023 that he would be leaving BBC Radio 2 in March of that year to pursue other opportunities outside the BBC, including hosting a new mid-morning show for Greatest Hits Radio, replacing Mark Goodier.
+Bruce announced on 17 January 2023 that he would be leaving BBC Radio 2 in March of that year to pursue other opportunities outside the BBC, including hosting a new mid-morning show for Greatest Hits Radio, replacing Mark Goodier (who then moved to weekends).
 Bruce presented his final Radio 2 show on 3 March.
 His final track played was "Golden Slumbers"/"Carry That Weight"/"The End" by the Beatles.

 Programme format and features

-Bruce's show emphasises music, including regular live performances.
-Competitions are usually music-based, with a love song and dedications feature at 10:15 am.
-Other regular features include the Record of the Week and the Album of the Week and the Tracks of My Years, where a celebrity picks two songs each day for their particular meaning.
-The Love Song is played at 10:15 am each day, preceded by dedications, although a number of songs in the rotation are not romantic love songs.
+Bruce's show emphasises music, and on Radio 2 he included regular live performances.
+Competitions have usually been music-based, with a love song and dedications feature at 10:15 am on the previous Radio 2 show.
+Other regular features previously included the Record of the Week and the Album of the Week and the Tracks of My Years, where a celebrity picked two songs each day for their particular meaning.
+The Love Song was previously played at 10:15 am each day, preceded by dedications, although a number of songs in the rotation are not romantic love songs.

 The show also includes a daily quiz, PopMaster.
 It previously included other competitions such as Spin It to Win It and Words Don't Come Easily, although these were dropped in 2007 following the phone-in scandal.
 PopMaster returned in early 2008, although the other competitions did not.

-Stand-in presenters have included Richard Allinson, Simon Mayo, Aled Jones, Zoe Ball, Michael Ball, Claudia Winkleman, Fearne Cotton, Trevor Nelson, Gary Davies, DJ Spoony and Scott Mills.

 The comedian and impressionist Rob Brydon, who is noted for his mimicry of Bruce, sat in for him on 25 August 2008 and again as an April fool prank in 2011 when Brydon impersonated Bruce throughout.